 The NDIA may contact you for more information about your complaint so they can better understand your complaint and how to resolve the issue.

 They will also be contacting the person or provider that you have put in a complaint about.
-The person/provider will receive details of the complaint and request relevant comment and information about the issue.
+The person/provider will receive details of the complaint and the NDIA will request relevant comment and information about the issue.

-The NDIA will notify you with what the person/provider has said in response to your lodged complaint.
+The NDIA will notify you of what the person/provider has said in response to your lodged complaint.